PolymerSearch/apidocs/source/includes/datasets.md

 url | false | URL to a valid public downloadable CSV. file | false | Type: file.
-The file to upload. name | false | Name of the dataset/file. sharing | false | Desired sharing status for the dataset (public, private, password-protected). password | false | Required only in case of sharing: password-protected, Validation: min 6 characters. incremental_update | In case you are passing incremental updates only primary_key | Yes if incremental_update = true | name of the column
+The file to upload. name | false | Name of the dataset/file. incremental_update | In case you are passing incremental updates only primary_key | Yes if incremental_update = true | name of the column